enfence/remote-exec/README.md

 * `only_if_remote`: It allows a resource to execute, only if the specified condition (command) returns on the remote server true (0).

-The evaluation of the guards uses the same mechanism as `command`, so you can use either an Array or a String here.
+The evaluation of the guards uses the same mechanism as `command`, so you can use either an Array or a String as command.

 Note: In contrast to the classic chef guards, these do not support blocks, since there is no sensible way to evaluate locally created blocks on a remote machine.
-Likewise, choosing a different guard interpreter or passing any other additional options to the guard is not supported either.
+Likewise, choosing a different guard interpreter is not supported either.
+Additional options are supported as described above.

 Note: The order in which not_if_remote and only_if_remote are executed is an implementation detail.
 Do not rely on side effects of either to be executed if you pass both.